devnull-cz/c-prog-lang/modules/home-assignments/animal-sorting.md

 Use the same structure for this assignment.

-:wrench: Task: sort the array by number of legs, print it out to standard output.
+:wrench: Sort the array by number of legs, print it out to standard output.

-:wrench: Task: sort the array by the animal name.
+:wrench: Sort the array by the animal name.
 Print it out to standard output.
 Use `strcmp()` to do the comparison of names.

 Make the comparison functions static.